 Etodolac is eliminated primarily by the kidney.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see WARNINGS, Renal Effects ).

 In patients taking etodolac capsules and tablets or other NSAIDs, the most frequently reported adverse experiences occurring in approximately 1-10% of patients are:

 Gastrointestinal experiences including: abdominal pain, constipation, diarrhea, dyspepsia, flatulence, gross bleeding/perforation, heartburn, nausea, GI ulcers (gastric/duodenal), vomiting.

 Other events including: abnormal renal function, anemia, dizziness, edema, elevated liver enzymes, headaches, increased bleeding time, pruritis, rashes, tinnitus.

-Adverse-reaction information for Lodine was derived from 2,629 arthritic patients treated with Lodine (etodolac capsules and tablets) in double-blind and open-label clinical trials of 4 to 320 weeks in duration and worldwide postmarketing surveillance studies.
+Adverse-reaction information for etodolac was derived from 2,629 arthritic patients treated with etodolac capsules and tablets in double-blind and open-label clinical trials of 4 to 320 weeks in duration and worldwide postmarketing surveillance studies.
 In clinical trials, most adverse reactions were mild and transient.
-The discontinuation rate in controlled clinical trials, because of adverse events, was up to 10% for patients treated with Lodine.
+The discontinuation rate in controlled clinical trials, because of adverse events, was up to 10% for patients treated with etodolac.

 (Adverse reactions reported only in worldwide postmarketing experience, not seen in clinical trials, are considered rarer and are italicized.)